MicrosoftDocs/security/trusted-root-docs/Audit-Requirements.md

     issued within the proper time period, and
 5.  the auditor must complete and submit a Qualifying Attestation.

 It is the responsibility of the CA to provide Microsoft with a Qualifying Attestation to the results of the audit as well as conformance to the Audit Requirements in a timely manner.

 ### A. The Auditor's Qualifications

-Microsoft considers an auditor to be a Qualified Auditor if s/he is an independent individual or company that is certified to perform certification authority audits by one of these three authorities: (1) WebTrust, (2) an ETSI Equivalent National Authority (published at
-<https://aka.ms/ena>) or, (3) in the case of a Government CA, the
-government itself.
-(For more information on Government CAs, see \" Government CA Requirements\" below.)
+Microsoft considers an auditor to be a Qualified Auditor if s/he is an independent individual or company that is certified to perform certification authority audits by one of these three authorities: (1) WebTrust, (2) an ETSI Equivalent National Authority (published at <https://aka.ms/ena>) or, (3) in the case of a Government CA, the government itself.
+(For more information on Government CAs, see \"Government CA Requirements\" below.)

 If a CA chooses to obtain a WebTrust audit, Microsoft requires the CA to retain a WebTrust licensed auditor to perform the audit.
 The full list